stamat/droplets/README.md

 TO DOs:
 -------
+[ ] Window shape mask from the image gtk.gdk.pixbuf_new_from_file(filename) ? then convert Pixbuf to Pixmap.
+The Pixmap inherits gtk.gdk.Drawable thus something like this might work gtk.gdk.Drawable.draw_pixbuf, and pixpuf has gtk.gdk.pixbuf_new_from_file

-[ ] Implement json validator to validate manifest, settings and properties.
+[ ] Implement json validator to validate manifest, and settings.

 [ ] Separate settings from manifest - example: x and y are settings, width, height and resize are manifest

-[ ] Move the droplet menu to droplet.py from droplets.py

 [ ] Complete the menu and enable it with basic functionality like move toggle, stick toggle, above toggle, disable, settings invoke, reload

 [ ] If stick is off, remember the widget screen in settings, gtk.Window.set_screen, gtk.Window.get_screen

 [ ] If app is resizable store the values in settings

-[ ] Each droplet should be a gtk thread for itself, so move a gtk thread in droplet.py too

 [ ] Define a settings file